 All required documentation that is not in English must be accompanied by a certified English translation.
 Click here to view international requirements.

-Applicants must also complete an interview with an Admissions Representative.
+As part of the application process, applicants will be asked to complete an interview with an Admissions Representative.

 Ready to take the next step?
 You can request more information about our programs here.

 Need to get in touch?
 You can email our Admissions department.

 Technology orientation and assessment

 Applicants to online-only degree programs will be required to complete an orientation module that presents information on operating the learning management system, best practices for online learning, troubleshooting issues, and technical support.
 The orientation will end with an assessment to confirm that the applicant has received sufficient instruction.

 Online education readiness evaluation (OERE)